rcalxrc08/cxxduals/README.md

-# *** THIS LIBRARY IS CURRENTLY UNDER DEVELOPMENT ***
+The basics here work, but there is (at least) a known bug in doubly-nested duals (used for computing the third derivative).

 Please do use it and report/fix any problems you find!
+Conributions gratefully accepted!  (just keep consistent formatting, please.)

-Once a good amount of test coverage is in place there will be numbered releases.
+Once a good amount of test coverage is in place I'll do numbered releases.

 ## cxxduals
 Template header library for nesting [dual numbers](http://en.wikipedia.org/wiki/Dual_number) in c++, akin to complex numbers, but &epsilon; is nilpotent.
 Nesting provides hyperdual numbers, and hyperhyperdual numbers, etc...